 Many community members may be unsure about what this means and what happens next.
 The following resources provide answers to questions community members may have:

-CCRI College Police will not act as an agent of ICE and will not seek out students based on their DACA status.
+CCRI Campus Police will not act as an agent of ICE and will not seek out students based on their DACA status.